What to buy in Seoul – 25 best Korean souvenirs

 Cute stationary items from Art Box

-Another great option is to go to Daiso – they are easy to find and there’s a huge one in Hongdae steps away from the subway station.
+Another great option is to go to Daiso – they are easy to find, and there’s a huge one in Hongdae, steps away from the subway station.

 Ramyeon

 Ramyeon is a popular Korean instant noodle dish.
-It’s made with wheat flour noodles and can be served either hot or cold.
+It’s made with wheat flour noodles and can be served hot or cold.
 It usually comes with a packet of seasoning that adds flavor and spice to the dish.

 Soju glasses

-K-Pop Merchendise
+K-Pop Merchandise

 You can buy music albums, t-shirts, posters, cards, hoodies, and much more.